 |MLA 8: Guiding Principles|

 The approach to citing sources in the MLA Handbook, 8th Edition, is a fundamental shift from the 7th edition, which primarily impacts bibliographic citations, in which a "universal set of guidelines" is used for all types of sources.
 In addition, the concept of the "container" (as well as containers within containers, like the idea of the Russian Matryoshka dolls) is a metaphor used throughout this edition of the handbook.
+Parenthetical or in-text citations have not changed between the 7th and 8th editions.

 Parenthetical or "in-text" citations essentially remain the same.
 Given this fundamental shift, it is worth reviewing the thinking behind these changes by reviewing the handbook itself.